Idevane/Space-Shmup-Unity-Project/README.md

 ## Overview

 This project is a **space shooter (shmup) game** where players control a spaceship to defeat waves of enemies.
-The game features exciting mechanics, different enemy types, and progressively challenging levels, making it a fun and engaging experience.
+The game features exciting mechanics such as different enemy types and a regenerable shield, making it a fun and engaging experience.

 ---